simoncozens/unicopedia-plus/README.md

 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - It is possible to choose how many characters are shown one page at a time.
 - When available, name aliases are displayed (in italics and smaller typeface) after the unique and immutable Unicode name.
 A correction alias is indicated by a leading reference mark `※`.
-- All names and aliases are obtained from the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) and [NameAliases.txt](https://www.unicode.org/Public/UNIDATA/NameAliases.txt) data files.</li>
+- All names and aliases are obtained from the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) and [NameAliases.txt](https://www.unicode.org/Public/UNIDATA/NameAliases.txt) data files.
 - The search is performed on the 277,510 assigned characters (or code points) defined in the **Unicode 12.1** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
 - Use the <kbd>Results&nbsp;▾</kbd> pop-up menu to perform an action among:
     - `Copy Results` [copy the results as string to the clipboard]